 The AXA accounting counters are described below.

-total-collected: On the RAD side, packets that an anomaly detector said should be sent to the RAD client are counted here.
+total-collected: On the RAD side, packets that have been successfully run through an anomaly detector.

 total-congested: Packets that were unable to be forwarded to the client due to connection issues, although it could also be client load (i.e., the the connection isn’t removing data from the server fast enough, or the client isn’t reading and processing the data fast enough).
 Note that: high server load might increase

 total-congestedby throttling the input to the congested pipe / process.

 total-filtered: Internally, AXA stores watches in one of three tries (IPv4, IPv6, and domain).
 This counter measures packets that have filtered into the trie and are considered for forwarding to the SRA or RAD client.
 Ostensibly, this counter tracks packets that have matched a watch pattern.

 total-missed: This is an SRA input counter.
 It measures packets that the SRA server failed to receive on the input side (usually directly from the SIE network) either because the daemon was too busy or because they were lost during transit.
 This counter only tracks NMSG loss, not packet loss on PCAP-based channels.

 total-ratelimited: This measures packets that were dropped instead of being forwarded to the SRA or RAD client to comply with the rate limits specified for the client.